a group of people in a courtroom, Phases of Criminal Trial

 This defense tactic is fraught with danger because it invites the prosecution to put on a rebuttal witness testimony to show the defendant’s bad character.

-For example, the defense puts on a character witness who claims to know the defendant for years personally and knows this person’s character to be honest, trustworthy, and gentle.
+For example, the defense puts on a character witness who claims to have known the defendant for years and knows this person’s character to be honest and trustworthy.

 Closing Argument – Connecting the Dots